-Level 1 - Coastal and Uplands Habitats, Scarborough, North Yorkshire.
+Year 1 - Coastal and Uplands Habitats, Scarborough, North Yorkshire.

-The Scarborough field course takes place over the summer, after the end of year exams.
+The Scarborough field course takes place over the summer, after the end of first year exams.
 It is compulsory for all students studying Biology, Ecology and Conservation Biology and Zoology.
 It is optional for those studying Biology with Enterprise and Genetics.

 Field courses provide a great opportunity to put the skills learnt during your first year of study into practice, as well as to work and socialise with other course members.